Nenad Nikolić (footballer, born 1961)

-Nenad Nikolić (Serbian Cyrillic: Ненад Николић, 20 August 1961 – 30 April 1999) was a left-back Serbian footballer who spent most of his career with FK Čukarički.
+Nenad Nikolić (Serbian Cyrillic: Ненад Николић; 20 August 1961 – 30 April 1999) was a Serbian footballer who spent most of his career with FK Čukarički.

 He was killed, at the age of 37, on 30 April 1999 during the NATO bombing of Yugoslavia.

 Early life

-Nenad was born in Lipljan, PR Serbia, FPR Yugoslavia.
+Nikolić was born in Lipljan, PR Serbia, FPR Yugoslavia.
 His father's name was Ljubomir.
 As a young child he moved to Zemun with his family, while a year later he moved to, Petlovo Brdo, where he lived until the death.
 He grew up with his twin sister Nada and his older brother Zoran.
 Since he was a young child, his talent and love for football was obvious.
 His desire and passion for football, made him spend day and night on the field.

-Nenad graduated from Gymnasium XIII in Belgrade, Serbia.
+Nikolić graduated from Gymnasium XIII in Belgrade, Serbia.

 Family

-Nenad had a twin sister, Nada, and older brother, Zoran.
-Nenad's godfather was Cypriot footballer Vesko Mihajlović.
-Nenad married Snežana in 1991.
+Nikolić had a twin sister, Nada, and older brother, Zoran.
+Nikolić's godfather was Cypriot footballer Vesko Mihajlović.
+Nikolić married Snežana in 1991.
 He left behind two little children, at the time of his death, an eight-month-old Aleksandar, and a two-year-old Katarina.

-Nenad joined Tacoma Stars in the United States, but returned later, to open a food processing Family business shop in Banovo brdo, Belgrade, in the immediate vicinity of FK Čukarički stadium.
+Nikolić joined Tacoma Stars in the United States, but returned later, to open a food processing Family business shop in Banovo brdo, Belgrade, in the immediate vicinity of Čukarički Stadium.
 The shop still exists, renamed, NENAD.

 Death

-First NATO planes flew toward Yugoslavia on 24 March 1999.
-Nenad, was a reservist in MUP Serbia, and assigned to guard the headquarters on Knez Miloša street.
-A month after the bombing had started, a bomb was dropped at the headquarters, while Nenad was covering the nightshift, causing damages to the building and its surrounding area.
-Nenad was not injured, but while he was trying to evacuate the injured people, a second bomb was dropped, and he was killed.
+NATO began an aerial bombing campaign on Yugoslavia on 24 March 1999.
+Nikolić was a reservist in Serbia's Ministry of Internal Affairs, and was assigned to guard the ministry's headquarters on Kneza Miloša street.
+On 30 April 1999, a bomb was dropped at the headquarters while Nikolić was covering the nightshift, causing damages to the building and its surrounding area.
+Nikolić was not injured, but while he was trying to evacuate the injured, a second bomb was dropped, and he was killed.